 By now you’ve probably figured out that we are huge fans of Instagram here.
 For good reason of course.
-With over 300 million active monthly users, Instagram is one of the best apps to get your blog and business noticed.
+With over 1 billion active monthly users, Instagram is one of the best apps to get your blog and business noticed.
 Instagram is both fun and beautiful, but what we love most about it is the sense of community it brings!

 Creating an engaged community is crucial as bloggers and business owners.
 After all, our followers are who make our Internet lives possible — they become our biggest supporters, clients, and oftentimes, friends.
 Today I have a few key points to get your Instagram community engaged and excited over what YOU have to offer.

 First things first, know who your audience is.
 Beautiful photos and witty captions will do you no good if your audience is not engaging with your content.
 One of the best tools for knowing more official stats about your followers is Iconosquare.
 This awesome website links to your Instagram account and gives you information on when your audience is the most active, which photos are most liked, and what your audience comments on the most.
 Here’s an example of Iconosquare’s graph, showing when we post to my Instagram account and when my audience is most active:

 Iconosquare’s statistics can be really useful because they help you see if there’s a disconnect between you and your followers about what or when you post.
 You may really enjoy posting photos of your dog, but your audience might actually love all those photos of your artwork even more.
 Iconosquare can help you create an Instagram plan that feels good to you and gives your followers what they want to see.

 Bonus: Iconosquare also lets you know which hashtags have brought the most success — a helpful statistic when planning your captions.
 You can find all of this information by creating an Iconosquare account via your Instagram and looking under “statistics” >> “optimization.”